 We run two workshops in the Flower Garden.
 To hear what the pipes sound like, listen to the track below from our previous CD, Then & Now: Mike and Greg playing two Northumbrian tunes, Swindon and Proudlocks, accompanied by David on whistle and Andrew on guitar.

 Or listen to Edric Ellis, one of our regular tutors.
 We’re proud of his triple triumph in the Open competitions at Rothbury, Alnwick and Morpeth!

 For those who’d like to find out more about the pipes, visit the Northumbrian Pipers’ Society.
 We also have a Fenland Chapter – a Cambridge-based group of players from the Eastern region, which meets for an informal session on the third Wednesday of each month, at Mike Nelson’s house in Bar Hill.
 Contact David Somerville on firstname.lastname@example.org.
 Here’s a pipe tune by Andrew Burn in honour of the first session we held at Mike’s house, when he baked his famous spicy muffins …

-We’re looking forward to meeting new festival-goers interested in finding out more about this beautiful instrument, and trying it for themselves – and catching up with old friends from previous years.
-Have a look at our archive below for pics, videos and info about previous years’ workshops.
+We enjoyed meeting new festival-goers interested in finding out more about this beautiful instrument, and trying it for themselves – and catching up with old friends from previous years.

 THE 2015 WORKSHOPS